 These methods are examined in detail below.
-However, there is also evidence from past sales and discussion with Council officers that potential purchasers of rural residential allotments are greatly influenced by location, and that generally speaking, demand is area specific.
-For example, demand for lots directly along the Edward River is high and lots that are isolated generally stay vacant.
-The location of supply has implications regarding the ability to satisfy the demand for rural residential land.
+However, there is also evidence from past sales and discussion with Council officers that potential purchasers of large lot residential allotments are greatly influenced by location, and that generally speaking, demand is area specific.
+For example, demand for lots directly along the Edward River is high and lots that are isolated generally stay undeveloped.
+The location of supply has implications regarding the ability to satisfy the demand for large lot residential land.